,

 Implementation

-From yr2 upwards we have a long term writing overview which maps out the key writing purposes for each year group, to fit in with demands of the national curriculum.
+• We have a long term writing overview which maps out the key writing purposes for each year group, to fit in with demands of the national curriculum.
+Our units are structured into half termly units of fiction and non-fiction and termly unit of poetry in every year group.

 Impact